 When selected, this enables you to use the stereoscopic mode when playing games or watching 3D videos.
-This mode is available only on models with the ASUS VR-100 Optional Upgrade Kit.
+This mode is available only with the ASUS Deluxe/TVR models-models with Video-In/TV-Out-or models with the ASUS VR-100 Optional Upgrade Kit.

-NOTE: You must quit all running DirectDraw/ Direct3D applications and then restart them for this option to take effect.
+NOTE: You must guit all running DirectDraw/ Direct3D applications and then restart them for this option to take effect.